• Skip to primary navigation

 Contribute to Headwaters Economics’ Mission and Culture (20%)

-• Support colleagues at Headwaters Economics by participating in team meetings, contributing to organizational strategy and communications, helping develop proposal ideas.
+• Support colleagues at Headwaters Economics by participating in team meetings, contributing to organizational strategy and communications, and helping develop proposal ideas.

-We are looking for individuals with 10 or more years of relevant experience who can demonstrate:
+We are looking for individuals who can demonstrate:

 • Ability to develop and maintain close, productive relationships with internal and external partners.